Career FD Hiring - Part 5: The Academy

 You have made it inside of the golden egg that is a professional fire academy.
 You are the golden load.
 You put years of work into getting here and you should be incredibly proud but you are not a firefighter.
 In my career academy 5 people didn’t graduate.
 If you think that once you get a red shirt you can relax, you are wrong.
 That’s 5 out of 35 people who thought that they had a badass career ahead of them only to be cock slapped by the reality that is the fire service.
 For some people, firefighting may just not be what they expected.
 For others, it might be too strenuous physically, too stressful, or may not work out for any other number of reasons.
 As someone who absolutely fucking loves my job, I want to help good people be successful in the academy and be as happy as I am with my career.
 I’m going to just give some tidbits on academy life, but as always, just remember that I’m just one guy, with one opinion and viewpoint.
 Let's start super basic with styles of academies.

 Where I live, there are many regional academies that different metro departments send recruits through.
 That means you’ll be in a recruit class full of people from different departments and you are all learning the same basic firefighting skills to make you proficient as a firefighter, to then go on and learn more department specific things while you’re on probation.
 Some of these academies can be super relaxed, and others can be very militaristic.
+(Want to be physically prepared?
+Give the guys at Fire Athlete a look.)
 You could be doing a crossfit workout in the morning and then cooking breakfast everyday at the training center before you’re outside training all day, or you could be doing 10 mile formation runs while you call cadence and shove a cliff bar up your ass before you’re sitting in the classroom all day.
 Some departments may run their own academies with only their recruits…it all just depends on your region and what they have going on.
 It doesn’t matter though, just don’t be a shit bird and you’ll be good.

 Take care of your uniforms, show up shaven and be professional.
 Don’t be the guy in the academy that’s always fucking around in front of the RTOs.
 If you wouldn’t be doing something in front of the crews on your department, don’t do it at the academy.
 Save the goofy shit for the locker room.
 The academy is tiring but fun, so have fun.
 Be professional while you do it.
 You’ll make friends for life and connections that will last forever.